 Automating Incentive Compensation Management

 The process of managing, calculating, and paying reps their earned commissions is known as Incentive Compensation Management (ICM).
 This process involves far more than just writing sales reps their paychecks.
-You need to be able to calculate seller pay and look at the effectiveness of your sales incentive plans.
+You need to be able to calculate seller pay and look at the effectiveness of your sales incentive plans through accessible reports, calculations, and real-time tracking at minimum.

 Using Incentive Compensation Management solutions ensures your compensation data is accurate and in one place for everyone in the organization to access.
 Having easy access to sales data means you can improve your compensation even more by benchmarking it against industry pay insights.
 Comparing your compensation against your industry allows you to develop competitive incentives that attract and retain top talent.